-What we do know is that Christ spent most of his life, including his childhood, teenage years and twenties, in the small provincial town of Nazareth.
+What we do know is that Christ spent most of his life, including his childhood, teenage years and twenties, in the small provincial town of Nazareth (Luke 4:16).
 Nazareth was in Galilee, far from the hustle and bustle of Jerusalem.
 Many thought that the Messiah could not possibly come from somewhere like that (John 1:45-46; 7:41, 59).

 This is why it’s significant that Christ was popularly known as “Jesus of Nazareth”.
 Despite his miracle-working, he was still thought of as a country boy.
 His origins in Nazareth were even reflected in the sign that Pontius Pilate fixed to the cross (John 19:19).
 After his resurrection, Christ himself owned that identity, telling St Paul: “I am Jesus of Nazareth, who you are persecuting.”
 (Acts 22:8)

-St Mark’s gospel tells that in Nazareth, Christ was known as “the carpenter” (Mark 6:1-3).
+The gospels tells that in Nazareth, Christ was known as “the carpenter” (Mark 6:1-3) or “the carpenter’s son” (Matthew 13:55).
 This suggests that he learned his trade from St Joseph.
 This detail has inspired a long artistic tradition of picturing the Child Jesus in the workshop of St Joseph, as in this example.